bmacher/Splunk-Guides/Splunk_Token_Model.md

 * The content of the default token model is then copied into the submit token model

 `URLTokenModel`
-* Tokens are extracted from the URL
+* Tokens are extracted from the url

 ## How does it work?